websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/using-mvc/sharing-localized-messages.md

     ![Add the U8T2 Portlet to a page.](./sharing-localized-messages/images/01.png)

-    You should see the welcome message header and a list of colors.
+    You see the welcome message header and a list of colors.
 Note that the language keys for colors come from the shared language keys.
-And the language key `colors` comes from Liferay's global language keys.
+The language key `colors` comes from Liferay's global language keys.

 1. This example project also includes locales for Portuguese and Japanese.
 For example, use the language selector to select Brazilian Portuguese or Japanese to see the welcome message and list of colors.

     ![The example shows locales for Portuguese and Japanese.](./sharing-localized-messages/images/02.png)

-Now that you've seen the example, let's see how it works.
+Now it's time to learn how it works.

 ## Create the Language Properties File

-Create a separate project module that will hold all the shared language keys.
+Create a separate project module to hold all the shared language keys.
 In the example project, the shared keys are in the `Acme U8T2 Impl` module.

 Create a `Language.properties` file and add it to the module's `src/main/resources/content` folder.
-In the file define the keys that wish to share with the other modules.
+In the file define the keys you want to share with the other modules.

-The example project has a list of six colors that is utilized by the `Acme U8T2 Web` module:
+The example project has a list of six colors used by the `Acme U8T2 Web` module:

 ```properties
 blue=Blue